News/Forms/Resources/Misc. Archives

 - Added March 25, 2022: Check out GGAC’s COVID Update page here: https://ggacbsa.org/covid for the latest COVID-19 guidance.
 If you have any questions, please email [email protected].

-- Added January 24, 2022: UPDATE: Current COVID-19 modifications to rank requirements and merit badge requirements to end by March 1, 2022.
+- Added March 1, 2022: UPDATE: COVID-19 modifications to rank requirements and merit badge requirements have ended as of today, March 1, 2022.

 - “As always, the BSA’s top priority is the health and safety of all youth participating in BSA programs.
 In 2020, the BSA instituted several modifications to rank requirements and merit badge requirements (“advancement modifications”) to accommodate activity restrictions necessitated by COVID-19.
 Effective March 01, 2022, those modifications will be removed, and the standard rules for advancement and merit badges will again become effective.”